proto-zero/proto-zero.github.io/README.md

-# The <a href="https://proto-zero.github.io/" target="_blank">Front-End Portfolio</a> of Sean Lenhart
+# The <a href="https://proto-zero.github.io/" target="_blank" rel="noopener">Front-End Portfolio</a> of Sean Lenhart

 ## Notes

 A collection of sites created by Sean Lenhart.
-The portolio links to the acting and old_chiro pages listed in this repo, as well as a <a href="https://github.com/proto-zero/new-chiro" target="_blank">new_chiro</a> page built in React and a <a href="https://github.com/proto-zero/stickynote" target="_blank">To-Do List</a> app built in Ruby on Rails.
+The portolio links to the acting and old_chiro pages listed in this repo, as well as a <a href="https://github.com/proto-zero/new-chiro" target="_blank">new_chiro</a> page built in React and a <a href="https://github.com/proto-zero/stickynote" target="_blank" rel="noopener">To-Do List</a> app built in Ruby on Rails.

 ## Folders